hyperledger/fabric/docs/source/glossary.rst

    A transaction, 'T'

-Transactions are created when a chaincode is invoked from a client application to read or write to data from the ledger.
-Application clients gather the responses from endorsing peers and then package the results and endorsements into a transaction that is submitted for ordering, validation, and commit.
+Transactions are created when a chaincode is invoked from a client application to read or write data from the ledger.
+Fabric application clients submit transaction proposals to endorsing peers for execution and endorsement, gather the signed (endorsed) responses from those endorsing peers, and then package the results and endorsements into a transaction that is submitted to the ordering service.
+The ordering service orders and places transactions in a block that is broadcast to the peers which validate and commit the transactions to the ledger and update world state.

 .. _World-State: